Carr/Greer Family Residence

 After Hugh Carr’s death in 1914, Carr’s eldest daughter Mary Louise lived here with her husband Conly Greer and daughter Evangeline.
 Mrs. Greer taught at the nearby Albemarle Training School.
 During this time, the farm house also boarded ATS students who lived too far away to get to school each day.

-The Carr / Greer farm house is currently used as a private residence for the Ivy Creek Natural Area caretaker and is off-limits to park visitors.
+The Carr / Greer farm house is currently being stabilized and repaired and is off-limits to park visitors.

 See also: 1997 field notes on the residence by Dr. K. Edward Lay, Professor Emeritus of architecture, architectural history, and historic preservation at the University of Virginia.